-This tennis facility is beyond the life expectancy and courts will need new asphalt, re-surfacing of playing surface, and lighting equipment replacement with repairs to perimeter fencing as required.
+This tennis facility is beyond life expectancy and courts will need new asphalt, re-surfacing of playing surface, and lighting equipment replacement with repairs to perimeter fencing as required.
 This tennis facility was originally built in 1975 with asphalt base surface having a life expectancy of 25 years.
 Courts are 15 years past life expectancy and are starting to cause safety issues.
 Court condition is causing lack of play, generating revenue shortfalls.
+Lighting is outdated and will need rewiring for energy savings.